meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 | SUMACLUST | 749.9 | 704.8 | 257.6 |
 | SWARM | 1293.9 | 731.6 | 257.7 |
 | VSEARCH | 736.7 | 695 | 262.2 |
-Table 1 : Means of clusters counts for each tools.

 Figures of number clusters distribution are in [Supplementary Figure 7](clusteringEval_RESULTS/tools_comparison/number_clusters.svg)

 Detailed values for all samples and tools are given in [Supplementary Table 3](clusteringEval_RESULTS/tools_comparison/tools_comparison_eval.tsv)

+**Figure 5** : Distribution of time and max memory usage for clustering computation for each tool.
 <img src="clusteringEval_RESULTS/tools_comparison/time_memory.svg" width="500">
-Figure 5 : Distribution of time and max memory usage for clustering computation for each tool.

 * MeshClust has lower ARI than other tools (median 0.82).
 Swarm has the best ARI (median 0.99).
 Sclust has ARI slightly lower than Vsearch (median 0.96 for sclust and median 0.97 for vsearch).
 * But Sclust produces the least singletons clusters in proportion (median 5.6 %) and singletons is something we want to avoid.